LEAVES OF ABSENCE, or Withdrawing from the College

-If a situation or opportunity arises in which a student, in conversation with her adviser, Class Dean, and/or the Dean of Studies, decides she would like to withdraw from a semester of coursework and for an extended time, the student may opt for a general Leave of Absence, otherwise known as a general Withdrawal.
-The student must make an appointment with her Class Dean or the Dean of Studies to discuss her specific situation and to review the terms of a general leave of absence.
+If a situation or opportunity arises in which a student, in conversation with her adviser, Class Dean, and/or the Dean of Studies, decides she would like to withdraw from a semester of coursework and for an extended time, the student may opt for a general Leave of Absence, otherwise known as a general Withdrawal, or a Medical or Mental Health Withdrawal, depending on the nature of the leave.
+The student must make an appointment with her Class Dean or the Dean of Studies to discuss her specific situation and to review the terms of a leave of absence.
 Degree progress and financial aid implications should be considered as part of a decision to withdraw.

 All withdrawals are noted by the College in a student's permanent educational record.